eddort/cubx/README.md

 <img src="./docs/cubx.png" height="300px" align="right" width="300px">

-**cubx** is a tool designed to simplify the deployment and testing of applications by running them inside Docker containers.
+**Cubx** is a versatile tool that simplifies running console programs inside Docker containers.
+It is suitable for anyone who wants to use applications without the need to install them on their device, providing ease and convenience in operation..
 - **Simple Command Line Interface**: Run applications with simple commands as if they were installed locally.
 - **Port Mapping Support**: All application ports are automatically mapped to the host.
 - **Lightweight and Fast**: Minimal overhead and speedy execution of containers.
 - **Automatic Working Directory Mounting**: Automatically mounts the working directory as if you were running the program locally.
 - **Automatic Platform Detection**: Automatically detects your OS and processor architecture to download the most suitable container image.
 - **Flexible Software Versioning**: Use any version of the software by specifying the image tag after a colon.
-For example: `node:14 test.js`, `npm:14 install`, `yarn:14 add [package]`.
+For example: `cubx node:14 test.js`, `cubx npm:14 install`, `cubx yarn:14 add [package]`.

 ## Getting Started